-So I thought I’d share with you my to do list before you leave as this was all info I was making sure I covered before I left, including booking and costs!
+So I thought I’d share with you my to-do list before you leave as this was all info I was making sure I covered before I left, including booking and costs!

 We got great sale flights with Qantas!
 It ended up being just $3,400 for everyone return (2A+2K).
 If you pop on flight alerts with most airlines you can wait until some great sale flights come up.

-On our flight there one of the crew actually moved a passenger to a leg room seat just so we could have two rows for the kids to lay out.
+On our flight there, one of the crew actually moved a passenger to a leg room seat just so we could have two rows for the kids to lay out.
 On the way back the girls were actually asked to check out the flight deck when we landed just for being such good sports on the plane.
 The staff really go above and beyond so you can imagine why we sing such high praise!!

-Also, you can get Qantas points when booking AirBNB now – I’m legit trying my hardest to get enough points for an upgrade when we go to Europe haha so I book whatever I can for points!
+Also, you can get Qantas points when booking Airbnb now – I’m legit trying my hardest to get enough points for an upgrade when we go to Europe haha so I book whatever I can for points!

-We spent a little more in Palm Springs as I had my heart set on the Sycamore House, it was three bedroom and had a large kitchen and lounge.
+We spent a little more in Palm Springs as I had my heart set on the Sycamore House, it was three bedrooms and had a large kitchen and lounge.
 Not to mention it was stocked with EVERYTHING and had that amazing outdoor and pool area.
 110% worth the money and could have stayed there forever.

 Apply For Your Visa